 With one in five U.S. adults expected to experience mental illness in a given year, according to the Society of Human Resource Management, it’s a safe assumption that someone you know will be affected.
 And that includes mental health in the workplace.

 The stigma associated with mental health issues can be challenging to deal with in the workplace.
 Many people carry subconscious biases toward mental illness that can lead to serious workplace issues such as discrimination.

-Additionally, those suffering from mental health issues might choose to keep their personal challenges to themselves out of fear of being labeled weak or incompetent to perform their job duties – which can stand in the way of them seeking help.
+Additionally, those suffering from mental health issues in the workplace might choose to keep their personal challenges to themselves out of fear of being labeled weak or incompetent to perform their job duties – which can stand in the way of them seeking help.

 But the truth is that mental illness is no different than any other illness and should be treated as such.

-Here are five steps you can take to effectively deal with mental illness in the workplace.
+Here are five steps you can take to effectively deal with mental health in the workplace.

 Educate your workforce